Chelsea Lately

-Chelsea Lately is an American late night comedy talk show created by Brody Stevens and hosted by comedian Chelsea Handler which was broadcast on E!
-The show debuted on July 16, 2007, and was produced by Handler's production company, Borderline Amazing Productions.
-It was taped at Universal Studios Stage 1 in Universal City, California.
+Chelsea Lately is an American late-night comedy talk show created by Brody Stevens and hosted by comedian Chelsea Handler.
+The show was produced by Handler's production company (Borderline Amazing Productions), and taped its later years at Universal Studios Stage 1, in Universal City, California.
+It was broadcast on E!, with the first episode aired on July 16, 2007, and the 1048th, and last, on August 26, 2014.
 In American markets, the show aired at 11:00 p.m.
 Eastern and 8:00 p.m.
-Pacific time but was recorded at 3:30 p.m.
+Pacific time having been recorded at 3:30 p.m.
 PT, usually the same day.

 On November 15, 2011, it was announced that the show's run had been extended through 2014.
 Handler's manager, Irving Azoff, stated that Handler would leave E! when her contract expired that year, thus ending Chelsea Lately.

-The final episode of Chelsea Lately aired on August 26, 2014.

 History

 Handler previously starred on The Chelsea Handler Show, a sketch comedy show, that aired on E! in 2006.
 In 2007, she was approached to host her own late night talk show while she was dating the head of Comcast (E!'s parent company), but stated she was skeptical of the idea of her own show.
 Chelsea Lately premiered on July 17, 2007, at 11:30 p.m.

 On October 15, 2012, Chelsea Lately relocated from the Westside Media Center Studios in West Los Angeles, a facility formerly used by E! sister network G4 to record Attack of the Show.
 That set was adapted to Chelsea Lately with only background changes and the addition of audience seating.
 The show's new set was at Stage 1 at Universal Studios Hollywood, which had been used by The Tonight Show with Conan O'Brien during its short seven-month run.
 When the series moved to a new studio, the opening theme was changed to a new version composed by Pharrell Williams.

 The series had one spin-off, After Lately, a behind-the-scenes mockumentary, which premiered on March 6, 2011.